 Central African Republic Travel Warning

-The Department of State warns U.S. citizens against all travel to the Central African Republic (CAR) and recommends that those who remain in CAR depart immediately by taking advantage of existing commercial flights.
+The Department of State warns U.S. citizens against all travel to the Central African Republic (CAR).
+The Government of Chad closed its border with CAR May 12, 2014.
+Only citizens of Chad returning home will be able to cross the Chad-CAR border.
 U.S. citizens who have decided to stay in CAR despite this warning should review their personal security situation and seriously consider departing.
-This replaces the Travel Warning of May 10, 2013, to reflect the continued lack of security, and risk of remaining in CAR.
+This replaces the Travel Warning of November 5, 2014, to reflect the risk of remaining in CAR and continued lack of security.

 If you seek information about U.S. citizen services in CAR from the Office of Overseas Citizens Services in Washington, please e-mail: CARemergencyUSC@state.gov.

 If you are going to live in or travel to the Central African Republic despite this Travel Warning, please take the time to enroll in the Smart Traveler Enrollment Program (STEP).
 By enrolling in STEP, we can keep you up to date with important safety and security announcements.
 Enrolling in STEP will also make it easier for us to contact you in the event of an emergency.
 You should remember to keep all of your information in STEP up to date; it is particularly important when you enroll or update your information to include a current phone number and e-mail address in order to receive emergency messages.

 For information on general crime and security issues, you should also consult the Department of State Country Specific Information for the Central African Republic; as well as the Worldwide Caution; located on the Bureau of Consular Affairs website.
 Follow us on Twitter and the Bureau of Consular Affairs page on Facebook to have travel information at your fingertips.
 Travelers may obtain up-to-date information on security conditions by calling 1-888-407-4747 toll free in the United States and Canada, or from other countries on a regular toll-line at 1-202-501-4444.